Preeti Mittal’s passion for online marketing changed her career and turned her into an entrepreneur. Here’s an account of her entrepreneurial journey.

 What are some challenges that you faced initially when you started out?
 Do you have some examples to share and advice to women entrepreneurs on overcoming them?

-When female starts business in India, it is mostly taken as hobby and not as a bonafide business.
+When a female starts business in India, it is mostly taken as a hobby and not as a bonafide business.
 You need to overcome this challenge.

 Women also face additional cultural pressures to be the “perfect mom” and a successful businesswoman at the same time, and this can cause tremendous stress for women entrepreneurs.

 You need to outsource some of your homely chores; and spare time to devote to your family and business.